-But, in this case client’s time will always be included into project invoices along with the company’s employees, and it should be manually excluded all the time.
+But, in this case, the client’s time will always be included in project invoices along with the company’s employees, and it should be manually excluded all the time.

 It may happen that members from different teams are working on the same project (access to the project is managed outside Everhour, for example in GitHub or Asana).

 In this case, each team will only see their time and estimates.
 In other words, data is isolated.

 Let’s suppose I’m a manager of such a joint project.
 When I look at the current milestone where the tasks of both teams are combined, I would not see all estimates and total time, just my colleagues’.

 Why is that?